xbill9/refactor/README.md

-# Firebase Studio
+# PHP Refactor Pro

-PHP Refactor Pro - refactors older PHP code to PHP8.0
+Refactors older PHP code to be compatible with PHP8.0

 Advanced Configuration allows the selection of the Gemini Model.